br3ndonland/udacity-fsnd/info/fsnd-feedback.md

 #### Part 3

-Why did we go through APIs in part 3 (from course [Designing RESTful APIs](https://www.udacity.com/course/designing-restful-apis--ud388)), when we weren't going to use them until the neighborhood map project in part 4?
-We also have more API lessons in part 4.
+- Why did we go through APIs in part 3 (from course [Designing RESTful APIs](https://www.udacity.com/course/designing-restful-apis--ud388)), when we weren't going to use them until the neighborhood map project in part 4?
+- We also have more API lessons in part 4.
 The lessons could be consolidated.

 #### Part 4

-Why is part 4 called "The Frontend" when we have already been working on front-end (HTML, CSS, portfolio website)?
+- Why is part 4 called "The Frontend" when we have already been working on front-end (HTML, CSS, portfolio website)?
 It should be called "Web applications."
+- Part 4 should include the [ES6 - JavaScript Improved course](https://www.udacity.com/course/es6-javascript-improved--ud356) and the [Asynchronous JavaScript Requests course](https://www.udacity.com/course/es6-javascript-improved--ud356).

+#### Part 5

+- Part 5 should provide more assistance for setting up a server in the cloud, not just in a Vagrant virtual machine.
+- Container technologies should be presented as an alternative method.

 #### Incorporating free courses into the Nanodegree program